What is GIS?

 How the Greater Toledo area is Celebrating GIS DAY

-We will be celebrating GIS Day by hosting an event at One Lake Erie Center on November 14, 2012.
-Activities being planned included a poster competition for high school and college students, presentations from regional organizations and schools, a display of maps showcasing the current uses of GIS in our area, interactive learning experiences, food, drinks and more.
+We will be celebrating GIS Day by hosting an event on February 13, 2014 at a TMACOG.
+Activities being planned included a poster competition for high school and college students, job fair, presentations from regional organizations and schools, a display of maps showcasing the current uses of GIS in our area, interactive learning experiences, food, drinks and more.